 Avoid mixing calcium sources like lime and gypsum with phosphate sources in the same hopper, so we do not tie up the phosphorus.
 The phosphorus sources especially need a bioactive soil in order to be available to plants.
 If you are making serious compost, it might be best to incorporate your P sources into that process.
 With phosphorus, it is not so much the amounts which matter, but the availability.

-The advantage of no-till (tarping) (which we practice here) is better biology and lower weed pressure.
+The advantage of no-till gardening is better biology and lower weed pressure.
 The disadvantage is stratification of the nutrients.
 At some point you will want to test the top 3″ and the 3″-6″ slice separately.
 Stratification can be a big issue; there are stories where nothing much would grow because of stratification.

-Let’s look at this table: https://growabundant.com/mobility/ Here is information on what minerals will move in the soil profile, and which won’t.
+The table on this page has information on which minerals will move in the soil profile, and which won’t.
 The table is for minerals in their elemental form; they are all mobile in their sulfate forms, especially when applied with water.
 So, if you need zinc (which is immobile in the soil), for example, you can dissolve it in water (as much as you can) and apply it during a rain event.
 It will penetrate to the depth of the water.

 Phosphorus is very immobile in the soil.
 So, Fertoz or Calphos soft rock phosphate needs to be dug in.
 There is a way around this, which is to use a high P liquid fish every 7-10 days to feed the plants.